Technology Specifications

 Interactive Displays

-ViewSonic Interactive Displays are offered as an alternative to SMART products and will be provided by CBS.
+ViewSonic Interactive Displays are offered as an alternative to SMART products and will be provided by Touch Tech Pro.
 Feel free to contact us if you have questions.
-CBS is willing to answer questions you have about ViewSonic as well.
+Touch Tech Pro is willing to answer questions you have about ViewSonic as well.

 If you don't need interactive (touch-screen) functionality, and just want to display content, a large monitor or TV will be vastly cheaper and can be purchased from our vendors such as tigerdirect, cdwg, or bhphotovideo, though mounting would have to be done by Waterbury staff.